Rob Golub

 Rob Golub, former chief editor of the daily newspaper in Racine, became editor of the Wisconsin Jewish Chronicle in 2015.

-Golub has two decades of experience in journalism, is an attorney, and is a longtime member of Congregation Sinai in Fox Point.
-Golub has spent much of his career working to responsibly engage audiences through journalism.
+Golub has three decades of experience in journalism, is an attorney, and is a longtime member of Congregation Sinai in Fox Point.
+Golub has spent much of his career working to responsibly engage audiences through community journalism.

 The graduate of Yeshiva University’s Cardozo Law School resigned as editor of The Journal Times in Racine to accept the Chronicle position.
 At the Racine newspaper, Golub oversaw successful efforts to expand reach through social media and managed a department of 25 employees.